SimeonEhrig/CUDA-Runtime-Interpreter/README.md

 The first three steps are about device code generation.
 The generation of the fatbinary will be done before starting the interpreter.
 The device code generation can be performed with either clang's CUDA frontend or NVCC and the tools of NVIDIA's CUDA Toolkit.
 The interpreter replaces the 4th and 5th step.

 The interpreter implemented an alternative mode, which is generating an object file.
 The object file can be linked (ld) to an executable.
 This mode is just implemented to check if the LLVM module generation works as expected.
-Activate it by changing the define from `INTERPRET 1` to `INTERPRET 0`.
+Activate it by changing the define from `INTERPRET 1` to `INTERPRET 0` in the build/config/Config.hpp.

+There is also a c++-intpreter mode for research purposes.
+You can use it via argument on application start (for more details, see next chapter).

 ## Execute an Example
-In the `example_prog` folder you can find four example source codes.
+In the `example_prog` folder you can find some example source codes.

 ### generating fatbinary